Robbie Willmott: Exeter City (loan)

 On 1 February 2021, Willmott joined League Two side Exeter City on loan for the remainder of the 2020-21 season.
 He made his debut for Exeter as a second-half substitute in the 1-0 League Two win against Stevenage on 2 February 2021.
 He made his home debut for Exeter in the starting line-up for the 3-2 League Two win against Bradford City on 6 February 2021, providing the assist for Exeter's second goal.
 He scored his first Exeter goal in the 2-1 League Two win against Colchester United on 23 February 2021.

 Walsall (loan)

 On 5 January 2023, Willmott joined fellow League Two club Walsall on loan until the end of the 2022–23 season.

 Woking

 On 16 June 2023 Willmott joined National League club Woking on a permanent contract.

 On 20 October 2023, Willmott joined National League South side, Weston-super-Mare on loan for the remainder of the season.

 On 26 April 2024, it was announced that Willmott would leave Woking at the end of his contract in June.

 Barry Town United

 On 1 August 2024, Willmott joined Cymru Premier club Barry Town United.

+Newport City

+On 31 July 2026, whilst first team coach at Newport City, Willmott made his debut for Newport City on the opening day of the 2026-27 Cymru South season, in a 4-1 win at Llanelli Town.